 While often used interchangeably, we’ll consider a sensor a discrete device such as an overtemperature switch.
 A transmitter, on the other hand, reads continuous values and converts them to an analog signal such as 4-20 mA or a fieldbus signal.
 A temperature transmitter is an example, but a transmitter could also be a digital pressure switch combining both analog and digital signals.

-These sensor and transmitter signals typically connect to PLCs HMIs, SCADA systems, data loggers and the Industrial Internet of Things.
 Ten physical properties detected by machine sensors and transmitters are:

 Sense the Heat